vorpalnet/blade/services/proxy-balancer/README.md

 - **OPTIONS pings** — every `health.pingInterval` seconds the node pings every registry endpoint (minus `ping: false`).
 ANY final response except 408/503 proves the box alive → UP (a 405 dislikes OPTIONS, it isn't dead);
-  the container-generated 408 (silence) or a 503 → DOWN.
+  the container-generated 408 (silence) or a 503 → DOWN (overloaded, draining, or starting — the endpoint said so).
+With `pingRequire2xx: true` (a BLADE engine) only a 2xx marks UP.
 Publishing a config reschedules the cycle immediately, so a changed `pingInterval` or `pingEnabled` applies at once — no redeploy, no waiting out the old interval.
 An unpingable endpoint (malformed URI) is marked DOWN with an